First Aid & Defibrillators

 • consume alcohol

-• take any pain medication or anti-inflammatories, and
+• take any pain medication or anti-inflammatories

-• should not drive a motor vehicle.
+• should not drive a motor vehicle

-Emergency medical assessment needs to be sought if any of the
+Emergency medical assessment needs to be sought if any of the following signs or symptoms are observed or develop:

 • Worsening headache.